MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 }
 ```

+Do not specify the **WdfDriverInitNoDispatchOverride** flag in the call to [**WdfDriverCreate**](https://msdn.microsoft.com/library/windows/hardware/ff547175).
+Remove this flag if you were using WDF in miniport mode in your NDIS 6.x driver.

 Consider removing the *DriverUnload* routine from your client driver, as it is an optional routine for a WDF networking client driver.
-If you keep it, remove the call to [**NdisMDeregisterMiniportDriver**](https://msdn.microsoft.com/library/windows/hardware/ff563578) from *DriverUnload*.
+If you keep it, remove the call to [**NdisMDeregisterMiniportDriver**](https://msdn.microsoft.com/library/windows/hardware/ff563578).

 ## Device Initialization

-Next, we need to break *MiniportInitializeEx* into several pieces, each of which is a standard WDF event.  <a href="https://msdn.microsoft.com/en-us/windows/hardware/drivers/wdf/power-up-sequence-for-a-function-or-filter-driver">The full sequence of events</a> includes many events, most of which are optional.
+Next, we need to break *MiniportInitializeEx* into several pieces, each of which is a standard WDF event.
+The full sequence includes many events, several of which are optional.
+See [Power-Up Sequence for a Function or Filter Driver](../wdf/power-up-sequence-for-a-function-or-filter-driver.md).

 You should move code into the most logical place, based on the WDF semantics of each state.

 In general, callbacks you'll need to provide are: